tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

-This document describes YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
-The model covers data applicable to generic or device-independent, device-specific, and Multiprotocol Label Switching (MPLS) technology specific.
+This document describes a YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
+The data model is divided into two YANG modules.
+The module 'ietf-te.yang' includes data that is generic and device-independent, while the module 'ietf-te-device.yang' includes data that is device-specific.

 The document describes a high-level relationship between the modules defined in this document, as well as other external protocol YANG modules.
 The TE generic